 Plan Development: The DQC will oversee the entire process for measuring program goals, and the development of the program goals measurement plan.
-The DQC measures the achievements in the IE Program goals through the achievements of the program's operational plan.
-Where the IE Program's operational plan includes specific KPIs (NCAAA program KPIs and additional KPIs) to measure the operation goals against the target benchmarks that are connected to the program goals.
+The DQC measures the achievements in the Engineering Management Program goals through the achievements of the program's operational plan.
+Where the Engineering Management Program's operational plan includes specific KPIs to measure the operation goals against the target benchmarks that are connected to the program goals.

 Monitor Progress: The DQC continuously monitors the progress of the operational plan against the established timelines and KPIs to track the implementation of the action plans, and hence provide a systematic way to measure the program goals.
-This tracking is done through the KPIs cards that are put on the departmental google sheet.
+This tracking is done through the KPIs cards.

-Evaluate Results: The DQC assess the results and outcomes of the implemented action plans, compare the actual results against the established targets or benchmarks.
+Evaluate Results: The DQC assesses the results and outcomes of the implemented action plans, compare the actual results against the established targets or benchmarks.
 This analysis helps assess whether the program is on track to achieve its goals and identifies areas that require improvement or further attention.